joeridino/JavaScriptProgrammingGuide/README.md

 (function () {
     'use strict';

-    // Your code goes here.
+    // Your code here
 }());
 ```

+### Indents
+Indents are 4 space characters.

 ### Tokens
 User-defined tokens must be in camel case form.
 The first character must be in lowercase.
 Function constructors must start with an uppercase letter.